timgivois/personal-blog/src/pages/2019-07-27-create-react-app/index.md

 ---
-path: "/react-from-scratch"
+path: '/react-from-scratch'
-date: "2019-07-27"
+date: '2019-07-27'
-title: "Create a react project from scratch"
+title: 'Create a react project from scratch'
 tags: ['React', 'Software']
-excerpt: "Create a react app the hard way."
+excerpt: 'Create a react app the hard way.'
-image: "/react.png"
+image: '/react.png'
-time: "5 min."
+time: '5 min.'
 ---

 Even when create-react-app is one of the most used tools for starting React projects, we don’t see most of the configuration that we needed to do for it.
 When we need to modify that config, we are not sure how to do it.
 This tutorial walks you through the normal steps that I’ve seen are needed for a high-level React project (with tests, linter, and best-practices).
 My objective is that you can understand what’s needed to create a react app, and modify your create-react-app configuration or legacy projects.
 The app that we are going to create will have the following features:

 - Uses babel for transpiling ES6 code into ES5 javascript.